JetBrains/kotlin-web-site/pages/docs/tutorials/multiplatform-library.md

 ```
 </div>

-Now check it with command `./gradlew publishToMavenLocal` and you should see a successful build.
+Now check it with the command `./gradlew publishToMavenLocal` and you should see a successful build.
-That's it, our library is successfully published and any Kotlin project can depend on it, whether it is an another common library, JVM, JS or Naive application.
+That's it, our library is now successfully published and any Kotlin project can depend on it, whether it is another common library, JVM, JS, or Native application.

 # Summary

-In this tutorial we
+In this tutorial we have:
-- created a multiplatform library with platform-specific implementations
+- Created a multiplatform library with platform-specific implementations.
-- provided default implementation for common part and specialized it on JVM
+- Provided default implementation for common part and specialized it on JVM.
-- have written common tests which are executed on every platform
+- Written common tests which are executed on every platform.
-- published the final library to Maven repository
+- Published the final library to Maven repository.

-We may find the whole sources from that tutorial on [GitHub] TODO where should sources be?
+We may find all the sources from this tutorial on [GitHub] TODO where should sources be?